 4. Diversify your backlinks

-It’s better to spread the net wider and get good links from the right kind of sites, and not just many from a limited number of the same sites.
+It’s better to spread the net wider and get good links from the right kind of sites.
+Not just many from a limited number of the same sites.

 I have submitted guest posts to quality sites as a safer and quicker way to earn quality backlinks over solely commenting on blogs.Christy D. Birmingham – When Women Inspire